 Pediatric oncology specialists in Ontario have collaborated closely since 1983 to deliver the right care at the right time and in the right place for children with cancer and their families.
 POGO champions childhood cancer care through collaborations in health care innovation, survivor care, family assistance, population data, policy development, research and education.

 The Pediatric Oncology Exercise Manual (POEM) aims to inspire and promote an active lifestyle for children with cancer in order to help them counteract cancer treatment side effects and achieve a better quality of life.
 Check out these infographics regarding exercise for children affected by cancer.

 When a grandchild is diagnosed with cancer, many grandparents feel like their world has been turned upside-down.
 Grandparents not only worry about their grandchild with cancer, but for their son or daughter (and/or their partner) and their other grandchildren.
-This booklet attempts to answer some of the many questions which grandparents of children with cancer told us they would have liked answered.
+This booklet attempts to answer some of the many questions that grandparents of children with cancer face.